Subh37106/ai-mood-ad-optimizer/README.md

 # 🎯 AI Mood-Based Ad Optimizer

 ![Demo Screenshot](./demo-screenshot.png)
-*Take a screenshot of your app in action and replace this placeholder*

 ## 🎭 Hypothesis
 **People click ads 50% more when they match the viewer's real-time emotional state.** 🤔